lups2000/ing-sw-2022-Luppi-Lussana-Muralidaran/README.md

 ## Project specification
 The project consists in a Java version of the board game *Eriantys*, made by Leo Colovini.

-The final version includes:
-* initial UML diagram;
-* final UML diagram, generated from the code by automated tools(intellij);
-* source code of the implementation;
-* tests generated with JUNIT5

 ## Implemented Functionalities
 | Functionality | Status |
 |:-----------------------|:------------------------------------:|